 By far the biggest driver of biodiversity loss is habitat destruction, followed by overexploitation of wild species — both are fueled by rapid global population growth and by unsustainable consumption patterns, especially in high-income countries.

-It took us until 1758 to reach one billion people — now, we add a new billion every 12 years.
-Our population in 2022 stands at 8 billion, leaving little space and resources for the other millions of species who share our planet.
+It took us until about 1800 to reach one billion people — now, we add a new billion every 12 years.
+Our population now stands at 8 billion, leaving little space and resources for the other millions of species who share our planet.
 According to IPBES, only one-quarter of land and one-third of marine areas remain undisturbed by human activity.

 Agriculture is the main cause of habitat loss — it currently takes up 50% of all habitable land on Earth, and most of this (77%) is used for rearing livestock.
 In fact, livestock now make up a staggering 60% of all mammalian biomass on Earth — another 36% is humans, and only 4% is wild mammals.
 Farmed poultry make up 70% of the biomass of all birds, with wild birds making up only 30%.